WikiEducationFoundation/WikiEduDashboard/docs/setup.md

 - If you face the error that `Sorry!
 Your operating is not supported by this script`
   - You can try running the system dependent scripts from setup directory, according to your system
   - You can try manual installation
+- After running 'gulp', if you face the error `Failed to load external module @babel/register`
+  - Try running `yarn --ignore-engines` to solve the problem.

 # Manual Setup
 ## TL;DR bare minimum version